-Who knew that blueberry muffins would be a million times better with a little cream cheese added to the batter?
-These simple blueberry muffins are spectacular.
+Who knew that blueberry muffins would be a million times better with cream cheese?
+These simple blueberry cream cheese muffins are spectacular.

 And we also made sure we had wood for our fireplace and propane for our independent Big Buddy heaters, if needed (sidenote: this is totally unsponsored, but I just have to say, those heaters are amazing; if you don’t have one, they are worth the investment as they are safe to use indoors and are a very effective source of heat in an emergency – or even when working in a cold garage or something like that).

 And then we just hunkered down and hoped for the best.

 And by we, I mean me and the kids.
 Brian spent much of the weekend with his 4-wheeler + plow making sure everyone in a 5-mile radius could get out of their driveways.

 Not that anyone was driving anywhere.
 But if they needed to, they could!
 For about six minutes before it filled in again with inches of snow (and now rain and ice).

 Anyway, all is well so far, and thankfully it wasn’t as bad as it could have been (although the constant moisture, now rain, has been pretty awful for our already leaky ceiling).